trufflesuite/trufflesuite.com/src/docs/truffle/testing/writing-tests-in-javascript.md

 Truffle gives you access to Mocha's configuration so you can change how Mocha behaves.
 See the [project configuration](/docs/advanced/configuration#mocha) section for more details.

+Check out our documentation on [interacting with your contracts](https://trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts/) for more tips, tricks and best practices.

 ## TypeScript File Support

 Truffle supports tests saved as a `.ts` [TypeScript](https://www.typescriptlang.org/) file.
 Please see the [Writing Tests in JavaScript](#writing-tests-in-javascript) guide for more information.